mia-platform/documentation/docs/release_notes/unreleased/unreleased.md

 ![runtime-environment-table](../img/envs_section.PNG)

 - **The choice of the runtime environment** has been standardized and it is possible to select it from the dropdown menu in the right corner of the topbar in the sections Deploy, Dashboards, Runtime and Debug.
+Also, **the "Select Runtime Environment" card** has been renamed in "Latest deployed version", and its appearance has been slightly changed.

 ![runtime-environment-dropdown](../img/runtime-env-dropdown.jpg)

-- **The "Select Runtime Environment" card** has been renamed in "Latest deployed version", and its appearance has been slightly changed.
-Now you can use the top right dropdown to select the Runtime Environment in which you want to deploy your branch.

 - **The branch management** of the Design area is now accessible in the right corner of the topbar.
     - Click on the branch name to load or create a new one,